 First, there is space to name the emotion.
 Next, there is space to list the cognitive objectives (i.e., how you would need to think in order to feel this way) and the behavioral objectives (i.e., what you would need to do in order to feel this way).

 This worksheet can help guide clients through a comparison of two distinct types of responses and help them see that the healthy response is the better one.
-It can also help develop a plan to react in the healthy way more often.
+It can also help to develop a plan to react in a healthy way more often.

 Positive Belief Record